Problems with logging in, processing orders, or updating your store can arise, leading store owners to question, Is Shopify Down?

 Shopify does not usually offer compensation for downtime unless stipulated in specific terms.
 Check your agreement or contact support for clarification.

-3. What alternative platforms can I use if Shopify downtime is a recurring issue?
+3. What alternative platforms can I use if Shopify frequently causes downtime and recurring issues?

 Shopify status shows the platform's operational health, indicating if services are running smoothly.
 Check the Shopify Status page for updates on issues or maintenance.